 Working capital loans are usually treated as short-term loans and typically have an annual review.
 Here the repayment period could vary between three months to twelve months or less.
 The amount of working capital loans depends on the cost of running the business.
 It also depends on the quantum of inventory and debtors usually maintained by the company.
-A business can take this loan as many times it wants, provided it makes timely repayment or sufficient stocks, and debtors level is maintained.
+A business can take this loan as often as it wants, provided it makes timely repayment or has sufficient stocks, and the debtors level is maintained.

-Term loans, on the other hand, are long-term loans with a repayment period of one to ten years.
+On the other hand, term loans are long-term loans with a repayment period of one to ten years.
 These loans are primarily for expansion, buying a new asset, etc. Term loans are usually secured and for capital items.

 Working Capital vs. Term Loan – Differences